nyzss/minishell/README.md

 ### Issues after 1st evaluations
 - [parsing] echo $"USER" should only print "USER" without "$"
-- [Makefile] Added dependency to headers in each file during compilation

 ### complete issues after 1st evaluations
 - ~~[parsing] if ```export c='ls -la'``` ```$c``` should exec the same as ```ls -a```~~ We decided not to handle this and keep it as the same as zsh